Health

 My Portable Standing Desk

 I was really committed to keeping things functional and aesthetically pleasing.
 Even the best standing desks are large and not exactly pretty.
 And standing desks aren’t really necessary when you can buy a small, affordable desktop that turns any surface into a standing desk.
+It’s small but has plenty of room for a laptop, your phone, and a water bottle, too.
 This simple design is perfect for any home, whether you’re in a house or small apartment.
 If you have limited space, or just want to be able to put your walking pad setup away, this desktop is really easy to use.

 The Benefits of Using an Under-Desk Treadmill